Are you thinking about voyaging to Bhaktapur but have no idea, What to visit there? How to get there? What to eat? Or, what is so special about it?

 14. Subarneshwor Mahadev temple

 If you are from Bhaktapur, then you might have already been there several times.
-There is a considerable chance of being there because of school picnics, family picnics and puja at all.
+There is a considerable chance of being there because of school picnics, family picnics and puja at.

-However, today, the place is more famous for Chiya Pasal (local tea shop) rather than the temple and worshipping.
-On the bottom of the temple, there is a small tea stall that serves the most okay tea in Bhaktapur.
+However, today, the place is more famous for Chiya Pasal (local tea shop) than for the temple and worshipping.
+At the bottom of the temple, there is a small tea stall that serves the best tea in Bhaktapur.